On the stationary distribution of reflected Brownian motion in a non-convex wedge: Semimartingale reflected Brownian motion avoiding a quarter plane

 More specifically, we define the obliquely reflected Brownian motion $Z_t=(Z_t^1,Z_t^2)$ in the three-quarter plane $S$ as follows:

 where $W_t$ is a planar Brownian motion of covariance $\Sigma$, $L^1_t$ is (up to a constant) the local time on the negative part of the abscissa ($z_1\leq 0$) and $L_t^2$ is the local time on the negative part of the ordinate axis ($z_2\leq 0$).
-In case of a zero drift, such a semimartingale definition of reflected Brownian motion is proposed in the reference paper \cite{Wi-85}; it readily extends to our drifted case.
+In case of a zero drift, such a semimartingale definition of reflected Brownian motion is proposed in the reference paper \cite{Wi-85} (including the non-convex wedges); it readily extends to our drifted case.

 Throughout this paper, we assume that the process is positive recurrent and has a unique stationary distribution (or invariant measure).
 As it turns out, this is equivalent to